douglasgscofield/tinyutils/README.md

 ▁▁▁▁▁▁▁▁▂█▁▇▂▁▁▁▁▁▁▁▁
 ````

-We get the second column of **hist** output because that's the counts.
-This clearly shows the overabundance of single-base indels, and a slight overrepresentation of single-base deletions over insertions.
+The second column of **hist** output (`cut -f2`) holds the counts.
+This clearly shows the typical overabundance of single-base indels, and a slight overrepresentation of single-base deletions over insertions.

 [VCF]:  http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41

-We get the second column of **hist** output because that's the counts.
-This clearly shows the overabundance of single-base indels, and a slight overrepresentation of single-base deletions over insertions.

 ### Transformers: output same as input with single column transformed